Best Second Monitor Setup for Laptop (2026)

-How to add a second monitor to your laptop — dock vs hub, monitor size, and ergonomic placement for productive dual-screen WFH.
+How to set up a second monitor with your laptop — dock vs hub, screen size, and ergonomic dual-screen placement for productive WFH.

 Affiliate links may appear in this guide.
 Prices are approximate.